opendevshop/devshop/aegir_ansible_inventory/README.md

 Aegir remote servers need to have SSH access and an aegir user, so we've created a role for "aegir-user".

-This role includes setting up the `authorized_keys` file for the remote aegir user, but you must pass it on the command line in the `--extra-vars` option.
+This role includes setting up the `authorized_keys` file for the remote aegir user.
+This module loads the Devmaster variable "devshop_public_key" into the inventory as long as it is set.
+See *Admin > DevShop Settings* to ensure the devshop public key is set.

+You can also pass the variable using the `--extra-vars` option on the command line.

     $ ansible-playbook playbook.yml -l devshop.remote -i ansible-inventory.php  -u root --extra-vars "aegir_user_authorized_keys='ssh-rsa AAAAaaaa aegir@server_master'"

-The `aegir_user_authorized_keys` should be set as the aegir@server_master user's public SSH key.

 # Next Steps